John Shelby Spong

-John Shelby "Jack" Spong (June 16, 1931 – September 12, 2021) was an American bishop of the Episcopal Church.
+John Shelby "Jack" Spong (June 16, 1931 – September 12, 2021) was an American Mainline Protestant bishop of the Episcopal Church.
 Born in Charlotte, North Carolina, he served as the Bishop of Newark, New Jersey, from 1979 to 2000.
-Spong was a liberal Christian theologian, religion commentator, and author who called for a fundamental rethinking of Christian belief away from theism and traditional doctrines.
-He was known for his progressive and controversial views on Christianity, including his rejection of traditional Christian doctrines, his advocacy for LGBTQ rights, and his support for interfaith dialogue.
+Spong was a liberal Christian theologian and author who called for a fundamental rethinking of Christian belief away from theism and traditional doctrines.

+He held progressive and controversial views on Christianity, including rejection of traditional Christian doctrines, his advocacy for LGBTQ rights, and his support for interfaith dialogue.
 Spong was a contributor to the Living the Questions DVD program and was a guest on numerous national television broadcasts.
 Spong died on September 12, 2021, at his home in Richmond, Virginia, at the age of 90.

 Early life

 John Shelby Spong was born on June 16, 1931, in Charlotte, North Carolina.
 He grew up attending fundamentalist churches and was heavily influenced by his mother's religious beliefs.
 After his father died when he was 12 years old, Spong began to attend an Episcopal church, finding a mentor in its rector Robert Crandall, and leading him to reinterpret and become more deeply involved in his faith.

 He attended public schools in Charlotte and later went on to study at the University of North Carolina at Chapel Hill, where he graduated with a Bachelor of Arts degree in 1952 as a Phi Beta Kappa graduate.
 He received his Master of Divinity degree from the Virginia Theological Seminary in 1955.

 Career

 Spong was ordained to the Episcopal priesthood in 1955.
 He served as rector of St. Joseph's Church in Durham, North Carolina, from 1955 to 1957; rector of Calvary Parish, Tarboro, North Carolina, from 1957 to 1965; rector of St. John's Church in Lynchburg, Virginia, from 1965 to 1969; and rector of St. Paul's Church in Richmond, Virginia, from 1969 to 1976.
 Spong became bishop coadjutor of Newark in 1976.

 Spong was the bishop of the Episcopal Diocese of Newark from 1979 to 2000.
-He was known as a leader of the church's liberal wing.
+He was a leader of the church's liberal wing.
 He was one of the first American bishops to ordain a woman into the clergy (in 1977), and he was the first to ordain an openly gay man (Robert Williams in 1989).
 In response to the Williams ordination, Spong was censured by the church's House of Bishops in 1990.
 Later the church followed his lead; an Episcopal court ruled that homosexuality was not counter to its principles in 1996, and the church recognized same-sex marriages in 2015.
 Spong held visiting positions and gave lectures at major American theological institutions, most prominently at Harvard Divinity School.
 He retired in 2000.
 As a retired bishop, he was a member of the Episcopal Church's House of Bishops.